cicero78M/Cicero_V2/docs/premium_subscription.md

     `app.current_dashboard_user_id`, `app.current_user_id`, and
     `app.current_user_uuid`) inside a transaction via
     `dashboardPremiumRequestModel.createRequest`.
 Keep these up to date when adding new RLS-protected fields so row-level security stays satisfied.
+The transaction uses `set_config` with parameter binding to avoid raw string concatenation in `SET` statements and prevent Postgres parse errors on bound values.

 ### Auto-expiry for unattended dashboard requests